PvPClt/project/pivo_en.md

 >
 > • Russian president, Vladimir Putin (defendant)
 >
 > Hall illuminated by TV screens broadcasting court proceedings.
 Putin stands by gigantic apothecary scales; on one scale pan lies a red paper heart with a gilded engraving: "Putin: 86%".
-The other pan is empty, yet the scales balance each other.
+The other pan is empty, yet the scale pans balance each other.

 **Osiris**: